 The documentation for many of the dates and places listed in this history are found in the Ancestry.com online databases (subscription required).

 Grave and burial locations where known are listed with tombstone photos (when available) on

-Klotz, Randy, and Klotz, Don (2019), Notes on the Klotz Family, from interviews and Randy's written notes, unpublished family papers, Vacaville, California.
+Klotz, Randy; Klotz, Ailene; and Klotz, Don (2019), Notes on the Klotz Family, from interviews of Randy and Ailene conducted in July of 2019 by Mike Clark, Don Klotz, and Jane Klotz, along with Randy's written notes, and unpublished family papers, Vacaville, California.